-With hundreds of extremely good ratings online, these intensive goggles really do the trick They feature an awesome retention system that keeps them glued to your dome, a multi-directional venting to keep things cool and fresh, rapid lens change, and perfect comfort for the ears, mouth, and all around the head.
+With hundreds of excellent ratings online, these intensive goggles really do the trick.
+They feature an excellent retention system that keeps them glued to your dome, a multi-directional venting to keep things cool and fresh, rapid lens change, and perfect comfort for the ears, mouth, and all around the head.

 There is one thing I will say, though, the i4 is designed to be on the smaller side.
 If you have a larger facial structure, I highly recommend the Dye Precision i5.
 You will not regret it, or the i4 for that matter!